danielbrinneman/linuxforbeginners/README.md

 * Empty 32 GB USB stick
 * Linux distro ISO
 * Balena Etcher to burn the ISO to the USB stick so it is bootable.
-* Back up all your computer's data to an external hard drive before proceeding.
+* Back up all your computer's data to an external unencrypted drive before proceeding.
-* The keyboard key to spam to get into your computer's Boot menu or BIOS to change the boot order.
+* The keyboard key to repeatedly push to get into your computer’s Boot menu or BIOS to change the boot order.

 ## Minimum hardware to run slimmer distros such as XFCE or Puppy Linux
 * 2 GB RAM